pau1a/Arklowdun/docs/pets/ipc.md

-`petsRepo` and `petMedicalRepo` now coerce payloads through the new schemas before dispatch, ensure no-op updates short-circuit, and clear the search cache after pets mutations so the command palette remains fresh.【F:src/repos.ts†L33-L141】 Typed round-trips keep search and reminder flows unchanged while guaranteeing that invalid payloads are rejected at the call site.
+`petsRepo` and `petMedicalRepo` now coerce payloads through the new schemas before dispatch, ensure no-op updates short-circuit, and clear the search cache after pets mutations so the command palette remains fresh.【F:src/repos.ts†L33-L141】 Attachment paths are normalised via `sanitizeRelativePath()` prior to every `pet_medical_create/update` call, mirroring the backend guard logic so user-facing errors can surface instantly while the vault remains authoritative on traversal, symlinks, and reserved-name enforcement.

 ---